-We continue to keep abreast of all proposed regulatory changes and will ensure that where possible we engage in industry debate to influence the provision of a sound and sustainable scheme.
+We continue to monitor all proposed regulatory changes especially in the current climate and will ensure that where possible we participate in industry debate to influence the provision of a sound and sustainable scheme.

-We commit to keeping you updated through various communication channels including our website, newsletters and our annual general meeting.
-This year the Annual General Meeting took the form of one single meeting on the 28 March 2019, with presentations from Ealing Pension and Investment managers as well as industry experts.
-Feedback from those who attended was very good and next year we will be holding the AGM meeting where members can hear from a range of relevant speakers.
+We have undertaken to keeping you updated through various communication channels including our website, newsletters and our annual general meeting.
+This year the Annual General Meeting took the form of one to one meeting on the 18 February 2020 and we received excellent feedback from those who attended.
+Officers met with 138 of scheme members.
+Next year should be a single meeting with presentations from officers of the Ealing Pension Fund and Investment managers as well as industry experts.

-May I take this opportunity to once again thank colleagues on the Panel and officers of the Council for helping the panel to successfully manage the fund over the year.
+May I take this opportunity to once again thank colleagues on the Panel, members of the Pension Board and officers of the Council for successfully managing the fund over another reporting year.
 We will welcome your feedback to assist us in improving the way we communicate with you and the quality of the information you receive.
-Contact details can be found in the section 'Staff, Advisors and Investment Managers.
+Contact details can be found in the section 'Staff, Advisors and Investment Managers".